 - If anyone in your home has had a fever of greater than 100°F, a cough, or shortness of breath in the last 14 days, do not attend any BC gatherings.

-- For the foreseeable future, there will be no childcare / nursery / or kid’s connect on Sunday mornings.
-All children will be with us in service.
+- For the foreseeable future, there will be kid’s connect on Sunday mornings.
+We will have childcare for a small number of children but most children will be with us in service.
 Parents, know that we realize this is tough, we’ll be making adjustments to our services in light of this.

 - For the foreseeable future, there will be no doughnuts, food, coffee, or passing out of bulletins before service on Sundays.
 In light of this, don’t come early for service.
 If you’d like to fellowship, there will be some time following the service.
 If your MC was scheduled for hospitality / greeting, you obviously are no longer needed.

 - For the foreseeable future, please don’t shake hands or hug one another.
 While we love how much we love one another, this is a time where this kind of close contact isn’t a great idea.
 Let’s just use words as we communicate our love from a distance.

 - For the foreseeable future, our fellowship time is going to look very different.
 Currently, grown-ups chat while our kids have freedom in the gym.
 In light of this virus, we need to avoid kids doing what they do now.
 In order to maintain some social distancing, it would be ideal if families stuck together.
 Parents, we understand this is going to be a challenge.
 But it’s an important thing for us to do out of love for others in our community.
 Even if it means our fellowship time after service is cut short for a short season.
 Parents, I’d encourage you to talk this through will your kids before Sunday.

 - For the foreseeable future, we will continue to refrain from celebrating the Lord’s Supper.
 While this is something that we value very highly, celebrating it each week is not a necessity for our salvation.
 We believe that the avoidance of risk in this situation is worth the discomfort and disruption.